3. Providing health services effectively

 Compliance of the population with instructions of the government and self-isolation where advised.

-The country’s strategic preparedness and response plan and the Contingency Plan for COVID-19 has been adjusted to have capacity for 2000 patients.
+The country’s strategic preparedness and response plan and the Contingency Plan for COVID-19 was adjusted to have capacity for 2000 patients.
 The plan provides strategic interventions in line with 8 pillars.

-The health authorities prepared a plan for the distribution of assistance from the Czech Republic (1 million protective masks) across the country’s health facilities according to the plan, needs and intensity of use as of 13 April 2020.
+In April the health authorities prepared a plan for the distribution of assistance from the Czech Republic (1 million protective masks) across the country’s health facilities according to the plan, needs and intensity of use.